HewlettPackard/swarm-learning/docs/FAQ.md

 1. A *License Server API server port,* which is meant for running a REST-based API server.
 By default, port 5814 is used.

+None of the Swarm Learning Command Interface nodes exposes any port.
+They communicate through the services provided by the Swarm Network, SPIRE Server, and License Server nodes.

 The port numbers can be customized by using the corresponding ``swarm-learning/bin/run-sn``, ``swarm-learning/bin/run-sl``, ``swarm-learning/bin/run-spire-server``, and ``swarm-learning/bin/run-apls`` scripts that are supplied with the Swarm Learning package.
 Use the --help option on the above scripts to get exact details.